eric4477/user-management-system/README.md

 ## API

-- **Fake RESTful API**: Uses `dummy.json` to simulate a backend.
+- **Fake RESTful API**: Uses `dummyjson` to simulate a backend.
 While there is no actual database, the CRUD operations are functional, though data will not persist after refresh.

 ## Usage